zszabo-rh/openshift-install-guide/00-concepts-glossary.md

 #### Image Mirroring

-For disconnected installations, images must be mirrored to a local registry:
+For disconnected installations, images must be mirrored to a local registry using [`oc-mirror`](https://github.com/openshift/oc-mirror):

 ```mermaid
 graph LR